ChocolatePopcorn/Java-GUI-Database/README.md

 ## Java GUI & Database mini project
-this is the final project from BNCC for `Calon Praetorian`
+This is the final project from BNCC for `Calon Praetorian`